 - JSU undergraduate students may meet this requirement by entering the Division Graduate Studies immediately after graduation.

 - Please contact your department chair or graduate program advisor for eligibility.
-The Division of Graduate Studies must receive notification of students meeting the requirement via exemptions
+The Division of Graduate Studies must receive written notification of students meeting the requirement via exemptions.

-- The online-GECE is a timed test consisting of two parts: Objective and Essay.
+- The online-GECE is a timed test consisting of two parts: objective and essay.
 You will be allowed approximately two hours to complete the two parts of the exam.
-For additional information, please review the online-GECE orientation file (below).